Libldeaera/Machine-Learning-Algorithms/README.md

 # Machine Learning Algorithms

-## Types of Common Machine Learning Algorithms
+## List of Common Machine Learning Algorithms
 Here is the list of commonly used machine learning algorithms.

 These algorithms can be applied to almost any data problem: